mparticle-integrations/mparticle-android-integration-skyhook/README.md

 ### Documentation

-Check out our [SDK Documentation](http://docs.mparticle.com/#mobile-sdk-guide) site to learn more.
+See the [Skyhook integration documentation](https://docs.mparticle.com/integrations/skyhook/event/) to learn more.

 ### License